jimale-ku/notch-portfolio/README.md

    ```bash
    npm run dev
    ```
-6. Open your browser and visit `http://localhost:5173`
+6. Open your browser by pressing ctrl + clicking cursor on the url in the terminal.

 ## Technologies I Used